 - gummy bear – a gelatin substance with no water

 Science Behind the Gummy Bear Experiment Explained

 The point of this science lab experiment is to understand the process of osmosis and equilibrium.
-Watch this video on osmosis before getting started on the experiment to help the kids understand the background concepts thoroughly.
-Take time to print out the Gummy Bear Osmosis Lab Printables or the Science Experiment Journal Kit at the bottom of this post.
-You may also want to discuss the concept of semi-permeable membranes and if your homeschoolers are old enough you could even try this experiment using eggs and other solvents!
-We really enjoyed this osmosis experiment using eggs.
+Watch this video on osmosis before the experiment to help the kids understand the background concepts thoroughly.
+Then take time to print out the Gummy Bear Osmosis Lab Printables or the Science Experiment Journal Kit at the bottom of this post.
+In additon, you may also want to discuss the concept of semi-permeable membranes and, if your homeschoolers are old enough, you could even try this experiment using eggs and other solvents as well!
+In fact, we really enjoyed this osmosis experiment using eggs.

 Materials You Need for The Gummy Bear Science Project

 - Gummy bears (for experimentation and comparison…and maybe an extra pack for snacking)

 Instructions for Gummy Bear Experiment

 - First, label each glass for a different kind of liquid (tap water, salt water, sugar water, milk, vinegar, etc.)